CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

 * The `mean` is much smaller than the `median` (50%) and
 * 25% of the data covers only until a rating of `6`

 This is a bit confusing now.
 You have seen first that the highest frequency was 8.
 And then after generating the historgram it looked like 9-10.
-It is because of binning!
+It is because of <a href="https://statistics.laerd.com/statistical-guides/understanding-histograms.php" target="_blank">binning</a>!
+The person conducting the analysis decides the right number of bins after a few trials most of the time.
+Generally you have an idea about them after some research.

 Playing with the `bins` of a histogram can have an impact on the story you are telling.
 The same histogram would look like this if you increase the number of bins from 10 to 30: